 Russell Light concentrates his practice on the tax aspects of mergers, acquisitions, buyouts and private equity investing, on private equity fund formation, on transactions involving Special Purpose Acquisition Companies (“SPACs”) and on real estate transactions and transactions involving real estate investment trusts.
 Russell also focuses his practice on complex cross-border investment, tax planning for public and closely-held entities, and debt restructuring and bankruptcy transactions.
 Russell has also represented taxpayers in complex tax controversy matters in court and before the Internal Revenue Service.

-Russell has been selected as one of America’s Leading Lawyers for Business in Tax by Chambers USA, where he is described as “very smart” and “very commercial” and is cited as “bringing a creative approach to complex transactions.”
+Russell has been selected as one of America’s Leading Lawyers for Business in Tax by Chambers USA from 2013–2020, where he is described as “very smart” and “very commercial” and is cited as “bringing a creative approach to complex transactions.”
 He is also recognized in The Legal 500 U.S., where he was specifically cited for his international experience.

 Russell is co-author of Mergers, Acquisitions, and Buyouts by Martin D. Ginsburg, Jack S. Levin and Donald E. Rocap (published semi-annually), and special editor of Structuring Venture Capital, Private Equity, and Entrepreneurial Transactions by Jack S. Levin (published annually).